Lenormju/europython2026-recap/README.md

 https://ep2026.europython.eu/session/navigating-waters-of-background-jobs-and-queues-in-python-as-of-2026

+Look into Dramatiq.
+Also, Temporal is a good fit for complex workflows.
+Shared to Ludo.

 ### 10h50-11h35 Talk: From one to 1 million packet/second: scaling global Internet monitoring

 Marco Grossi

 https://ep2026.europython.eu/session/from-one-to-1-million-packet-second-scaling-global-internet-monitoring

+Well worth a replay !

 ### 11h45-12h15 Talk: Deploying Python Web Apps in 2026